esthercsoke/Project-Daisy/README.md

 #### Day 4
 ###### 16/07/2020

-We had an stand-up today, before having the meeting with Mike we discussed what things we could ask Mike.
-After working together on the feedback Mike gave us about our dataflow diagram, we tried to find a name for our project as we still can’t decide on a name, we ended up with a short list of names but we decided that we need more time to choose the right name.
-We work together on the presentation using Google Slides and finished it before lunch as planned.
+We had a stand-up today, before having the meeting with Mike we discussed what things we could ask Mike.
+After working together on the feedback Mike gave us about our Dataflow diagram, we tried to find a name for our project as we still can’t decide on a name, we ended up with a short list of names but we decided that we need more time to choose the right name.
+We worked together on the presentation using Google Slides and finished it before lunch as planned.

 #### Day 5